sigasi/sigasi_insights/manual/tools.md

 | [OneSpin]               | true                  | (run elaboration checks) |
 | GHDL                    | true                  | true                     |

+For information on where to obtain free HDL simulators, see [this section in our FAQ][/faq#Which free VHDL simulator can I use].

 ## Save-time compilation

 Sigasi Studio can use an external VHDL or Verilog compiler for additional code validation.
 At this time, Sigasi Studio supports: